vojkovic/vojk/content/posts/BGP_with_Vultr.md

 If you're wondering how the link-local address is made, take the second half of the IPv6 address that Vultr has assigned to you (it will contain ff:fe in the middle) and append it to `fe80::`. i.e. `fe80::5400:5ff:fe10:3e85` is the link-local address for `2401:c080:1400:616a:5400:5ff:fe10:3e85`.

+You will also need to add the static route to `2001:19f0:ffff::1/128` as mentioned earlier.
+This is because Vultr expects you to have a static route to their BGP server because they use multihop.

 Also make sure that you have set up the dummy interface in `/etc/network/interfaces`:

 ```bash